Ignitarium-Renesas/RZV2L_AiLibrary/04_Safety_Helmet_Vest_Detection/README.md

 ## Application details

 ### Model details
-A commonly known object detection model, YoloV3 is used in this application. official link [YoloV3](https://pjreddie.com/darknet/yolo/).
+A commonly known object detection model, YoloV3 is used in this application as object detector model. official link [YoloV3](https://pjreddie.com/darknet/yolo/).
 Yolov3 is trained on a open source dataset.
-You can find the [dataset](https://github.com/MinhNKB/helmet-safety-vest-detection) and [Kaggle dataset](https://www.kaggle.com/datasets/andrewmvd/hard-hat-detection) here
+You can find the [dataset](https://github.com/MinhNKB/helmet-safety-vest-detection) and [Kaggle dataset](https://www.kaggle.com/datasets/andrewmvd/hard-hat-detection) here.

 ### How to build the sample application

-Please follow the below steps:
+Please follow the below steps once the desired changes are made in the source code:

 ```
 cd $work_dir